syiming/testbed/docs/source/support/gcp.md

 If you have GPU enabled, you should be able to:

 * run `nvidia-smi` and see the list of attached GPUs and their usage statistics.
-Run `watch nvidia-smi` to monitor your GPU usage in real time.
+Run `watch nvidia-smi` to monitor your GPU usage in real-time.
 * inside the `gcloud/` folder, run `python verify_gpu.py`.
 If your GPU is attached and CUDA is correctly installed, you shouldn't see any error.
 * If you want to use Tensorflow 2.1, run `python test_tf.py`.
 The script will show you the installed Tensorflow version (2.1.0) and then run a sample MNIST training.
 You should see around 97% accuracy at the end.